 2. Sand The Freezer Surface with 120 Grit Sandpaper

-I sanded the entire surface with 120 grit sandpaper by hand.
+I sanded the entire surface with 120-grit sandpaper by hand.
 I wished I used an orbit sander for this part.
 It would have made my life a lot easier.
-But at the time, I didn’t want to buy any new tools.
+But I didn’t want to buy any new tools at the time.

-I remove the dust with a mini shop vac and a microfiber cloth with kitchen cleaner.
+I remove the dust with a mini shop vac and a microfiber cloth with a kitchen cleaner.

 I also sanded it again with liquid sandpaper.
-But honestly, this is totally optional.
-Afterward, I wiped down everything with a clean cloth and got it ready for priming.
+But honestly, this is optional.
+Afterward, I wiped everything down with a clean cloth and prepared it for priming.

 3. Apply Primer Paint with Foam Roller

-I applied two coats of primer with a small foam roller making to give it enough time to dry in between.
+I applied two coats of primer with a small foam roller to give it enough time to dry.
 The foam roller applies a smoother coat.